marcothms/home/index.md

 ## About me

 Hello, I'm Marco _MarcMK_ Thomas, a software development student from Munich, Germany.
 I spend most of my time learning new software stuff, gaming or building a new mechanical keyboard.

 ### Keyboards
-Most of my build will be on my twitter, because it's a hassle to maintain the images in some place.
+[Here](./keebs.md) I have a collection and some trivia about my keebs.
 Linear switches all the way!

 ### Software development